Best managed web hosting

 Liquid Web's VPS and dedicated server plans add even more managed hosting features covering many areas.
 The company has its own data centers with fully managed hardware and network infrastructure.
 Key software is installed, updated and supported, there are free external migrations, virus and spam protection keep threats at bay, and system monitoring enables speedy notification of problems.

 If you have problems anyway, a thorough SLA (service level agreement) guarantees a phone or chat response time of under a minute, and that you'll get an active response to the issue within 30 minutes.

-Liquid Web won't appeal to bargain hunters, and its baseline prices can be much higher than some of the competition (£42 – which is $59 – for a starter VPS, compared to a fiver for 1&1).
+Liquid Web won't appeal to bargain hunters, and its baseline prices can be much higher than some of the competition ($59 or £42 – for a starter VPS, compared to a fiver for 1&1.
+At the moment, you'll pay $29.50 for the first three months).
 Those plans are often far more powerful, though (the company doesn't sell crippled products just to get a low headline price), and when you compare providers on features, Liquid Web often comes out ahead.